This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Where to Stay?

 One of the nice things about heading to a more off the beaten track destination is that you get more bang for your buck.
 When I’m back in NYC, I can’t afford a glamorous boutique hotel like the Hotel Donaldson.
-(I mean, I don’t stay in hotels in NYC because it’s my hometown.
+(I mean, I usually don’t stay in hotels in NYC because it’s my hometown.
 But you get the point.)

 The Hotel Donaldson has amenities on amenities.
 Breakfast in bed?
 Check!
 Wine and cheese evening?
 Check!
 Turndown service with chocolate truffles and gentle music from obscure local artists?
 Check check and check.
 I would never stay anywhere else in Fargo.